bluesky/governance/CONTRIBUTING.md

 if any review is needed.
 Changes may be pushed directly to the `main` branch; pull request may be self-merged.

+## Non-code repositories

+Non-code repositories should select a workflow repository-by-repository basis that matches the intended usage.

+For example, changes to this repository will require approval of the Adviory Commitee.
+On the other exterme we push to the default branch of the documentation hosting repository via automated tools on CI.

 ---
 Licensed under the [CC-BY 4.0](https://creativecommons.org/licenses/by-sa/4.0/) License.